modelpath-dev/Video_Frames/readme.md

 - Watches a specified directory for image files (We can use that is created by app.py)
 - Tracks the images and ranks the image.
 - The image which is clear and face is clearly visible will get top rank, and will be saved first in a new folder. (ex.
 0001.jpg ( High rank)  , 0020 (Comparatively lower rank than previous)) means image is not clear.
 - Option to select top N frames.
-And store
+And store it in new folder.
 - Cleans up temporary converted videos to save disk space